abhi11verma/enketo-express/doc/heroku.md

 ### First time

-1. Clone Enketo Express.
-2. Install and configure the Heroku Toolbelt.
+1. Install and configure the Heroku Toolbelt.
+2. Clone Enketo Express.
 3. Create your Heroku application from your Enketo Express folder with `heroku create`.
-3. Configure Enketo (see next section).
+4. Configure Enketo (see next section).
 The absolute minimum is setting `ENKETO_LINKED_FORM_AND_DATA_SERVER_SERVER_URL=`.
 This could be an empty value.
-4. Push code to Heroku with `git push heroku master`.
+5. Create main database with `heroku addons:create heroku-redis:premium-0 --as enketo_redis_main`.
+6. Create cache database with `heroku addons:create heroku-redis:premium-0 --as enketo_redis_cache`.
+Note that _heroku-redis:premium-0_ is persistent which is actually not necessary, but won't hurt either.
-5. Start web server with `heroku ps:scale web=1`.
+7. Start web server with `heroku ps:scale web=1`.
 For multiple dynos upgrade to Standard or Performance first.
-You'll likely have to upgrade your heroku redis addons as well, at least the one containing the main database.
-6. Create main database with `heroku addons:create heroku-redis:premium-0 --as enketo_redis_main`.
+You'll likely have to upgrade your heroku redis addons as well, at least the one containing the main database (e.g. with `heroku addons:upgrade enketo_redis_main:premium-1` - this takes several minutes to complete).
-7. Create cache database with `heroku addons:create heroku-redis:premium-0 --as enketo_redis_cache`.
-Note that _heroku-redis:premium-0_ is persistent which is actually not necessary, but won't hurt either.
+8. Push code to Heroku with `git push heroku master`.
-8. Make sure to check logs.
-You may have to upgrade the redis addons!
+9. Check the logs while it's running.
+You may have to upgrade the redis addons (error: too many connections) or memory (error: memory quota exceeded)!

 ### Heroku configuration

-On Heroku, the regular config.json configuration should not be used.
-That file should not be created.
+On Heroku, the regular config.json configuration should not be used (and not be created).
 Instead Enketo is configured with environment variables using `heroku config:set`.
 Just like with config.json, these environment variables will overwrite the default configuration set in [default-config.json](../config/default-config.json).
 To read how each configuration variable can be set using a (flat) configuration variable name, see [sample.env](../config/sample.env).

 Enketo's JS and CSS **build process** uses configuration variables.
 This means that every time an environment variable (that is used in browser scripts) is changed, **Enketo needs to rebuild**.
 In Heroku rebuilds are always triggered with a git push.
 If there is nothing to push you'll therefore trick Heroku by pushing an empty commit like this: `git commit --allow-empty -m "empty commit"`.